United 4 Youth (U4Y) - United Way Santa Cruz County

 Meeting Schedule and Site Locations:

-• Jóvenes SANOS – Watsonville: Mondays at 4:00 PM
+• Jóvenes Sanos – Watsonville: Mondays at 4:00 PM

-• Jóvenes SANOS – Soquel: Tuesdays at 4:00 PM
+• Jóvenes Sanos – Soquel: Tuesdays at 4:00 PM

-• Attend U4Y team meetings and site-based youth leadership gatherings (see schedule above)
+• Attend U4Y team meetings and site-based youth leadership gatherings

 • Conduct research on best practices in youth development and policy